lSaurabhNayakl/LendingClubCaseStudy/README.md

 ## General Information
 - Lending Club Case Study is a group case study project done to draw insights from the company's dataset.
-- A consumer finance company which specialises in lending various types of loans to urban customers wants to know if the loan applicant is likely to repay the loan or not.
+- A consumer finance company that specializes in lending various types of loans to urban customers wants to know if the loan applicant is likely to repay the loan or not.
 - Business Problem:
   1. If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company.
   2. If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company.
 - The dataset we have used here is "loan.csv"

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->